 The camera for this monitor has several interesting features, but it is not specifically designed with baby in mind, similar to the Nest Cam Indoor Wi-Fi, and unlike the iBaby M6S Wi-Fi, that has features specific for baby.
 This monitor has no sensors for temperature or air quality and the screen will not automatically wake up if sound or motion is detected.

 Electromagnetic Field (EMF) Levels

 The LeFun camera has an average EMF reading of 0.84 with the reader about 6ft from the camera and the camera connected to the internet using an Ethernet cable.
 On average the EMF readings for this camera increased as we moved the reader further from the camera.
-We didn't measure the EMF from the parent unit as this varies depending on the device you plan to use.
+We did not test for the EMF emissions from the parent unit as this will change depending on the device you plan to use.
 However, whatever device you choose to use, your EMF exposure will decrease the further away from the device you get.

 While there are safety and privacy concerns possible when using any Wi-Fi enabled camera, we were unable to find any "known" security issues concerning the Lefun C2 720P Wi-Fi.
 The LeFun website simply says:

 "SECURITY & TECHNICAL SUPPORT: Financial level Encryption Technology, make you connect to any devices, via a secure, safe network.
 All security cameras have CE, FCC and RoHS certified."